seynur/blog/_posts/2025-04-24-local-test-of-the-cluster-manager-redundancy-in-splunk.md

 **Notes:**
 * If you are as passionate about password security as I am, you can use the credentials ***user:password*** with ***admin:admin123***.
 While the latter was a joke, it’s crucial to prioritize strong password choices. 😊

-* Also, please remember to start the Splunk service for the splunk-sh first.
+* Also, because we are going to use default ports for the splunk-sh, please remember to start the Splunk service for the splunk-sh first.
+Otherwise, you need to make some adjustments.

-* You can use this start command to eliminate whole reading process 😊 ```splunk-idx1/bin/splunk start --accept-license --answer-yes```
+* You can use this start command to eliminate the whole reading process 😊 ```splunk-idx1/bin/splunk start --accept-license --answer-yes```

 The image below shows what I changed while starting ***splunk-idx1*** component.
 Because we didn't create a cluster at this moment, I just changed *the Web Port*, *the Management Port*, *the Appserver Port*, and *the KV Store Port* of the ***splunk-idx1***.
 After all configurations, we will disable the web port and change the replication ports on the indexers.
 After we've made all configurations and created the cluster architecture, we will disable the web port and change the replication and input ports on the indexers.